top of page

 Changemaker Spotlights

-We would like to recognize some amazing Changemakers who dedicate their time, passion, and efforts toward promoting social change.
+To honour the legacy of our father, Edward James Looney, a person who was dedicated to making widespread and meaningful connections with others through deep listening, sharing, and action, we would like to recognize the amazing Changemakers who dedicate their time, passion, and efforts toward promoting social change.

 These Changemekers have demonstrated how they are intentional about solving a social problem, highly motivated to act on promoting change, and creative in the way they reach their communities.